ArnavMotwani/ArnavMotwani/README.md

 Thanks for checking out my GitHub!

+## Projects
+### frzn-docs (coming soon)
+An AI-powered documentation agent that lets you ask natural-language questions about any GitHub repo.
+It clones and indexes your code into semantic embeddings and powers a RAG workflow (via LangGraph & OpenAI) to deliver fast, context-aware answers straight from your source.

 ## My legacy projects <br/>

 > [UnsplashSwiftUI](https://github.com/ArnavMotwani/UnsplashSwiftUI) is a package designed to make fetching and loading images from the Unsplash API simple and efficient.